-Three considerations when choosing the part numbering scheme that’s right for you
+Three key considerations when selecting a part numbering scheme

 Choosing a part numbering scheme is one of the more important decisions you make as you move toward production.

 Once you commit to a part numbering scheme, you are married to it for a long time to come, so you need to be 100% sure it is nimble enough to evolve and scale right along with you.

 We have articles that explore the pros and cons of intelligent and non-intelligent part numbering, along with others that discuss the unique challenges that come with an intelligent part numbering system.
 Ultimately, the correct system is one that takes your unique business process into consideration.